pederz/Face-Image-Occlusions/README.md

 All biometric samples must be either `*.png`, `*.jpg`, or `*.jpeg` and be RBG or RGBA.

+NB!
+If `delimiter = '_'`, this will cause problems for the similarity comparisons, and plotting functions

 # Face Image Occlusion Generation

 ## Requirements